Verlander strikes out 12, Astros beat Rangers 4-3

 Rougned Odor and Asdrúbal Cabrera hit consecutive solo home runs in the sixth for Texas to cut Houston’s lead to 4-2, and Shin-Soo Choo scored on Elvis Andrus’ groundout in the seventh to pull within one.

 The Rangers have lost five straight.
-Texas stranded 11 runners and were 0 for 11 with runners in scoring position.
+Texas stranded 11 runners and was 0 for 11 with runners in scoring position.

+“That’s the nature of the business when you have a quality team and have quality pitching,” Texas manager Chris Woodward said.
+“We have a resilient bunch and they’re going to be in a lot of games, but unfortunately, you’re going to fall short at times.”

 Mike Minor (8-5) allowed four runs and seven hits with 10 strikeouts in seven innings.
 Minor, who tied a career-high allowing four home runs, retired 15 of the last 16 batters he faced.